Last updated: September 25, 2023

 When it breaks down… you fix it

-Your truck is going to require maintenance and repairs to keep it on the road.
+Your truck is going to require maintenance and repairs to keep it on the road and they, of course, come up out of the blue every time.
 You’ve carefully considered all that entails, right?
-The cost of new tires, for instance… And, what if something major goes wrong with your engine?
+Other than repairs, the cost of new tires is always in the mix.
+And, what if something major goes wrong with your engine?

 It happens—usually when we’re the least prepared for it.